MiiRaGe/potaticket/README.md

     - ```py.test --pep8```

 - Added clickable link for accessing project detail in project list.
-- Added continuous integration and coverage (with travis-ci and coveralls respectively),
+- Added continuous integration and coverage (with travis-ci and coveralls respectively).
-    - the deploy for travis-ci goes through but the website goes down...
-    - Will fix it, if time.
+- travis-ci also deploys to google app engine when build passes